-In order to address potential concerns regarding the number of options or stock awards the Company intends to grant in a given year, the Board of Directors commits to the Company's stockholders that for fiscal years 2010 through 2012 the Company will not grant during such three fiscal years a number of shares subject to options or stock awards to employees or non-employee directors, such that the average number of shares granted in each of such fiscal years over such three-year period is greater than 4.02% of the average number of shares of the Company's common stock that were outstanding at the end of each of such three fiscal years.
-The burn rate was calculated by averaging the permissible burn rates for 2009 and 2010, which was 4.39% and 3.65%, respectively.
+In order to address potential concerns regarding the number of options or stock awards the Company intends to grant in a given year, the Board of Directors commits to the Company's stockholders that for fiscal years 2010 through 2012 the Company will not grant during such three fiscal years a number of shares subject to options or stock awards to employees or non-employee directors, such that the average number of shares granted in each of such fiscal years over such three-year period is greater than 3.65% of the average number of shares of the Company's common stock that were outstanding at the end of each of such three fiscal years.
 This limitation does not apply to awards settled in cash as opposed to the delivery of shares of the Company's common stock and awards under plans assumed in acquisitions.
-For purposes of calculating the number of shares granted in a fiscal year with respect to this commitment, stock awards will count as equivalent to 2.0 option shares.
-The Company will calculate its burn rate by dividing its awards granted by the weighted average basic common shares outstanding.
+For purposes of calculating the number of shares granted in a fiscal year with respect to this commitment, stock awards will count as equivalent to 1.5 option shares.